By David Joel Miller

 Recently I have been struck by the number of people who sit down with me to talk about their mental and emotional problems who say they are spiritual but can’t describe themselves as a member of any particular religion.

-These clients know that then need some spiritual help, they often have some sort of general idea of a God or higher power that they feel could be particularly helpful to them, but they find no way to connect that belief in a higher power with any particular religious practice.
+These clients know that they need some spiritual help, they often have some sort of general idea of a God or higher power that they feel could be particularly helpful to them, but they find no way to connect that belief in a higher power with any particular religious practice.

 We know that for recovering people having a strong support system a key ingredient in their recovery.
 I suspect that having that resource is helpful in keeping other people mentally healthy also.
 But repeatedly I hear that despite multiple tries these folk are not getting their spiritual needs met at any particular religious organization.